teambit/docs/old_docs/bitsrc-plans.md

 Bit offers several billing plans.
 A billing plan is a Bit Organization subscription and does not require a developer to purchase a subscription to use Bit.
 Furthermore, developers can collaborate in any number of organizations.

-* **Community plan** - The basic subscription plan in Bit.
+- **Community plan** - The basic subscription plan in Bit.
 This plan is active for all registered users.
-The Community plan allows every developer to start working with Bit, and use it for their public and private projects, as it includes a limited amount of private Collections.
+The Community plan allows every developer to start working with Bit, and use it for their public and private projects, as it includes a limited amount of private scopes.
-* **Team plan** - This subscription allows organizations to collaborate on an unlimited amount of private code.
+- **Team plan** - This subscription allows organizations to collaborate on an unlimited amount of private code.
 The plan includes a premium support model and can be purchased only if you have created an organization in Bit.
-* **Business plan** - The business subscription plan is aimed at larger teams and organizations with a need for improved support and SLA.
+- **Business plan** - The business subscription plan is aimed at larger teams and organizations with a need for improved support and SLA.

 [Click here to compare plans](https://bit.dev/pricing).